Four Women’s Perspectives of the Role of Father

 Questions from Caring Fathers

-Most women desire that their partner demonstrate:
+Most women desire their partners to:

 But sometimes appreciation comes in different forms.
 One partner may express appreciation but the other does not recognize it.
 Gary Chapman in The 5 Languages of Love describes these as quality time, words of affirmation, gifts, acts of service, and physical touch.

-THREE: What is the most important masculine trait for the family environment?
+3. What is the most important masculine trait for the family environment?

 Be on the same page as the mother to lead the family in living your mutual values.
 Taking a parenting class and holding Family Meetings are helpful.
 Because men typically have more physical strength, I add a sense of providing protection in moments of vulnerability of that sometimes women and children feel.

-Four: Do you think it is appropriate and safe for fathers to ask their children how they would like their fathers to be?
+4. Do you think it is appropriate and safe for fathers to ask their children how they would like their fathers to be?

 What kind of father do you want to be?
 To become that man is an inside job.
 Seldom does it work to twist ourselves to accommodate others’ wants, particularly children in puberty.
 I imagine this question is implying a desire for improved parent-child connection Here is one way to word that request: “I would like to have a weekly date (even if it is for a half hour) with you.
 What would you like to do for our first one?”